-There are now two new forms that lenders are required to send out within 3 business days of receiving a loan application.
+There are now two new forms that lenders are required to send out within three business days of receiving a loan application.

 What is TRID?

-TRID stands for TILA-RESPA Integrated Disclosure rule.
-This new rule integrating RESPA and TILA replacing the HUD-1 disclosure and Good Faith Estimate (GFE) with a new more comprehensive closing disclosure and loan estimate.
+TRID stands for the TILA-RESPA Integrated Disclosure rule.
+This new rule is integrating RESPA and TILA replacing the HUD-1 disclosure and Good Faith Estimate (GFE) with a new, more comprehensive closing disclosure and loan estimate.
 TRID is designed to help borrowers understand the terms of their loan more clearly before closing.

 What is the purpose of TRID?

-Mortgages are complicated and difficult.
+Mortgages are complicated and confusing.
 The TRID rule attempts to simplify it by doing two things:

 - It streamlines and condenses certain loan disclosures, and

-- Changes the timing of certain mortgage processes
+- Changes the timing of specific mortgage processes

-TRID provides consumers with a clearer more easy to understand estimate of the costs involved in a mortgage.
+TRID provides consumers with a clearer easier to understand estimate of the costs involved in a mortgage.
 Providing consumers a more convenient way of comparing loan offers from mortgage lenders.
-TRID reduces the amount of paperwork involved and provides more clear and accurate loan estimate.
+TRID reduces the amount of paperwork required and provides a more transparent and accurate loan estimate.

-- Loan Estimate – A loan estimate replaces GFE, or Good Faith Estimate.
-A GFE has always been provided from lenders 3 days after receiving a loan application.
-A loan estimate will be standardized with all lenders and will ore clear state the terms and estimated fees.
-This will make shopping for a mortgage and comparing loan offers easier for consumers.
+- Loan Estimate – A loan estimate replaces GFE or Good Faith Estimate.
+A GFE has always been provided from lenders three days after receiving a loan application.
+A loan estimate will be standardized with all lenders and will clearly state the terms and estimated fees.
+This will make shopping for a mortgage, and comparing loan offers easier for consumers.

 - Closing Disclosure – The HUD-1 statement has been replaced with the closing disclosure.
-The new closing disclosure is more complete with the costs and fees clearly stated.
+The new closing disclosure is easier to understand, with the costs and fees clearly stated.
 The closing disclosure will also be more accurate.
-TRID has provides on how much certain items actual cost at close can vary from the estimate cost in the closing disclosure.

-The new TRID documents have the most important information in more prominent places
+The new TRID documents have essential information in more prominent places

-The estimated monthly payment, closing costs and estimated cash to close are prominently shown on the first page of the disclosure.
-This makes it easier for the consumer to quickly see the most important information on the disclosures.
+The estimated monthly payment, closing costs, and estimated cash to close are prominently shown on the first page of the disclosure.
+This makes it easier for the consumer to see the most important information on the disclosures quickly.

 Mortgage Loans that are not Affected By TRID

-Persons who do not make at least 5 loans per year are not considered “creditors” therefore the TILA-RESPA rule does not apply to loans made by these persons.
+Persons who do not make at least five loans per year are not considered “creditors” therefore the TILA-RESPA rule does not apply to loans made by these persons.